 FAU Announces its New Distinguished Lecture Series

 Florida Atlantic University recently announced the schedule for its new Distinguished Lectures Series in the Dorothy F. Schmidt College of Arts and Letters.
 The series begins on Wednesday, Oct.
-19 and includes lectures presented by faculty in the college on topics that range from the origins of Judaism and Christianity to Abraham Lincoln.
-All lectures take place on FAU's Boca Raton campus.
-Tickets are $25 and can be purchased at www.fauevents.com, by calling 561-297-6124, or at the Box Office in FAU’s Student Union.
+5 and includes lectures presented by faculty in the college on topics that range from the origins of Judaism and Christianity to visual arts in the early 20th century.
+All lectures take place in the University Theatre, 777 Glades Road, Boca Raton campus.
+Tickets are $25 and can be purchased at www.fauevents.com, by calling 561-297-6124, or at the Box Office in FAU's Student Union.
 Group prices of $15 per ticket for groups of eight or more are available at 561-297-6124.
-FAU faculty, staff and students are free with ID.
 Tickets are available at the door on availability.
 Parking is free in Garage II.

 The schedule is as follows:

 - "Faulkner's County" - Wednesday, Oct.
 5 at 4 p.m.
 Award-winning William Faulkner scholar Taylor Hagood, Ph.D., presents Faulkner's fictional "Yoknapatawpha County" and a selection of its major characters along with details about the author's life in a single narrative.
 The lecture will address America's greatest 20th century writer in the words of a scholar and native of Faulkner's home, punctuated by visual images of that storied place.